From time to time I get emails from readers who have realized they need financial help that goes beyond searching around the Internet.

 - What firm has possession of your assets?
-If you’re investing with your financial advisor, make sure that the custodian is a major brand name firm that you have heard of, like Fidelity or TD Ameritrade.
+If you’re investing with your financial advisor, make sure that the custodian is a major brand name firm that you have heard of, like Fidelity.

 After you’ve “interviewed” your potential advisor, consider how talking to them made you feel — were you completely overwhelmed or are you now feeling confident about your financial future?

 Don’t trust your finances with someone who leaves you feeling not right after this initial meeting period.

 I recommend two websites that make finding the best financial advisor easier: Paladin Registry and SmartAsset.

 Paladin Registry offers two free ways to track down a financial professional in your area.